ch.()

 6

-Use ~ to reference the current member of a sequence to compute SALARY*SALARY and return result to B2’s channel
+Attach a computation to channel B2, which will use ~ to reference the current member of the sequence to compute SALARY*1.2, and return the original channel B2.

 7